9 things to look for in an rock-solid event payment system

 1. Reliable payment processors

-Many event management software and venue management software providers (like Planning Pod as well as Eventbrite, Cvent, Xing Events, RSVPbook, Ticketbud and RegPack) integrate with one or more credit card payment processors that are responsible for running and managing credit card transactions.
-There are hundreds of such processors out there, but a few of the most popular and reputable include WePay, PaySimple, PayPal, Stripe, BrainTree and Authorize.net.
+Many online event planner and event venue management software providers (like Planning Pod as well as Eventbrite, Cvent, Xing Events, RSVPbook, Ticketbud and RegPack) integrate with one or more credit card payment processors that are responsible for running and managing credit card transactions.
+There are hundreds of such processors out there, but a few of the most popular and reputable include Stripe, Square and Authorize.net.

 You would be well served to compare the processors you are considering by rating them on the following factors:

-- Credit cards accepted - Can include Visa, MasterCard, American Express and Discover.
+- Major credit cards accepted - Can include Visa, MasterCard, American Express and Discover.

-- Time period before funds are remitted - This is how quickly the processors deposit funds in your bank account after the transactions are approved ... good rule of thumb here is 5 days or less.
+- Time period before funds are remitted - This is how quickly the processors deposit funds in your bank account after the transactions are approved.
+A good rule of thumb here is less than 5 days, with 1-2 business days being optimal.
+Note that it often takes longer for ACH payments to fully fund in your bank account due to the nature of banking regulations and systems.

 2. Invoicing